UWFront-End-Cert/html200-adopt-a-dog/README.md

 TODO: Write history

 ## Credits
+This website I built as a portfolio assignment of the JavaScript & Responsive Design course.
+The second course of the Certificate program in Front-End-Development with HTML, CSS & JavaScript from the University of Washington Professional & Continuing Education (https://www.pce.uw.edu/certificates/front-end-development-with-html-css-and-javascript).

-[Write credits](https://github.com/UWFront-End-Cert/html200-adopt-a-dog/security/advisories) The comps, images, and icons used in this site are from the html200-adopt-a-dog University of Washington
+Assets (comps, images, and icons) used in the building of the Adopt-a-Dog website are from GitHub repository: https://github.com/UWFront-End-Cert/html200-adopt-a-dog.

 ## License